Digital Photography for Beginners

-Of course, this is just my opinion, but when you look at the facts about digital photography, it is hard to think that we will “Turn Back” and all start using emulsion permanently again… why?
-Vinyl to CD to MP3/4, VHS to DVD to Blu Ray to Solid State…
+When you look at the facts about digital photography, it is hard to think that we will "turn back" and all start using emulsion permanently again.
+Why?
+Think vinyl to CD, CD to MP3/4, VHS to DVD, DVD to Blu-Ray, Blu-Ray to Solid State and streaming.

 Would you like to understand digital photography a little better?
 Check out our page on digital photography explained for a more in-depth look.
 If you are about to buy or upgrade to a digital camera, fear not, it will be the best thing you ever did.
 Well, in photographic terms anyway.

-If you are entering the world of the DSLR (digital SLR) or mirrorless camera, then you may like our guide to a DSLR including the bits, buttons and terminology of digital photography and cameras, should help you on your way through this minefield of technology.
+If you are entering the world of the DSLR (digital SLR) or mirrorless camera, then you may like our guide to a DSLR.
+It includes the bits, buttons and terminology of digital photography and cameras and should help you on your way through this minefield of technology.

 !!!
 Important Digital SLR Message !!!

-If you are using a DSLR, mirrorless or other digital camera for the first time, you may find some things a little strange but don’t worry, we are here to help!
+If you are using a DSLR, mirrorless or other digital camera for the first time, you may find some things a little strange.
+Don’t worry, we are here to help!

 Most of us who have used either film cameras or digital compact cameras in the past have had either the nice people at film processing labs, or the in-built processors in compact digital cameras, to do certain things for us.

-A digital SLR whether it is a “Prosumer DSLR” or “Professional DSLR” level camera, isn’t so kind.
-It produces more of a digital negative file which, I am afraid, you will almost certainly have to work on in some form of editing suite, especially if you shoot RAW…but DON’T PANIC!
+A DSLR whether it is a "Prosumer DSLR" or "Professional DSLR" level camera, isn’t so kind.
+It produces more of a digital negative file which you will almost certainly have to work on in some form of editing suite.
+Especially so if you decide to shoot RAW…but DON’T PANIC!

-Most of us converts, have found this has given a whole new and exciting lease of life to digital photography, and with the right guidance, I am sure you will notice this too.
+Most of us have found shooting RAW has given a whole new and exciting lease of life to digital photography.
+With the right guidance, I am sure you will notice this too.
 Especially when you see the quality of the results!

 Give us an example of what you mean!

-Ok.
-This photograph was posted on a well-known forum asking for help a few years ago.
-The guy had just bought a Canon EOS 20D, was new to digital photography and this was one of his first pictures taken.
-He didn’t like the contrast, colour saturation and the overall look.
+This was one of his first pictures taken and he didn’t like the contrast, colour saturation and the overall look.
 I thought the composition was great but the picture needed a little work.